nirvdrum/native-image-playground/README.md

 ### Profile: native-library

-The _native-library_ profile builds a Java class file into a native shared library along with a corresponding set of C header files to compile against or serve as documentation for any sort of dynamic loading (e.g., Ruby's FFI).
+The _native-library_ profile builds a Java class file into a native shared library.
+Much like with the _native-image_ profile, the Haversine distance function comes from the Apache SIS library.
+However, this time the function is exported and available to external callers.
+To make calling the function easier, Native Image will also generate a header file with a function declaration for each function declared with `@CEntryPoint`.
+In this case, the exported function of note is named `distance`.

-The native library includes a single function named `distance`, which computes the Haverstein distance between two coordinates.
-The profile also compiles a launcher program written in C which loads in the shared library and passes arguments from the launcher to the library to computer the Haverstein distance.
+Additionally, the Native Image Playground includes a launcher application written in C to demonstrate how to call that function.
+The resulting binary is named `native-library-runner`.

 ```
 $ mvn -P native-library -D skipTests=true clean package